 -Split them open and stuff them with maple-bourbon fried chicken.

--Serve them alongside a bowl of beef stew or homemade chicken soup.
+-Serve them alongside a bowl of beef stew with red wine or homemade chicken soup.

 -Enjoy them for breakfast on their own or topped with creamy scrambled eggs.